saasquatch/saasquatch-java-sdk/README.md

 ## Unstable APIs

-Anything marked with the `@Beta` or `@Internal` annotations, as well as anything under the package `com.saasquatch.sdk.internal`, are either experimental or considered private API, and can be modified or removed without warning.
+Anything marked with the `@Beta` or `@Internal` annotations, as well as anything under the package `com.saasquatch.sdk.internal`, are either experimental or considered private API, and can be modified in breaking ways or removed without warning.

 ## Development